-On October 8, 2018, CRC entered into an arrangement agreement with TerrAscend, among others, pursuant to which TerrAscend agreed to restructure its share capital by way of a plan of arrangement under the OBCA (the "TerrAscend Arrangement").
+On October 8, 2018, RCC entered into an arrangement agreement with TerrAscend, among others, pursuant to which TerrAscend agreed to restructure its share capital by way of a plan of arrangement under the OBCA (the "TerrAscend Arrangement").
 The TerrAscend Arrangement was completed in order to permit TerrAscend to pursue strategic transactions in the cannabis sector internationally, including select opportunities in the United States, in order to maintain compliance with industry regulations and stock exchange policies.
-Pursuant to the TerrAscend Arrangement, CRC exercised its common share purchase warrants in the capital of TerrAscend for no cash consideration, resulting in the net issuance of 8,159,829 TerrAscend Shares to CRC.
-All TerrAscend Shares held by CRC were then immediately exchanged for new conditionally exchangeable shares in the capital of TerrAscend (the "Exchangeable Shares").
-Holders of Exchangeable Shares are not entitled to voting rights, dividends or other rights upon dissolution of TerrAscend.
-The Exchangeable Shares are convertible into TerrAscend Shares following changes in applicable federal laws in the United States relating to cannabis and/or changes in the policies of the stock exchange(s) that are applicable to the Company with respect to cannabis-related activities (the "TerrAscend Triggering Event").
-The Exchangeable Shares do not provide (and there are no related contractual rights that would otherwise provide) CRC with any right to dividends, entitlements upon dissolution of TerrAscend, cash flow or other current economic entitlements, voting rights or any form of control over the business, affairs, operation or financial condition of TerrAscend.
+Pursuant to the TerrAscend Arrangement, RCC exercised its common share purchase warrants in the capital of TerrAscend for no cash consideration, resulting in the net issuance of 8,159,829 TerrAscend Shares to RCC.
+All TerrAscend Shares held by RCC were then immediately exchanged for new conditionally exchangeable shares in the capital of TerrAscend (the "Exchangeable Shares").
 The TerrAscend Arrangement was approved by the holders of TerrAscend Shares at a special meeting of shareholders held on November 27, 2018, and the TerrAscend Arrangement closed on November 30, 2018.
-CRC currently holds 19,445,285 Exchangeable Shares.
+The Exchangeable Shares were subsequently disposed of pursuant to the Arrangement as described under "General Development of the Business - History - Fiscal Year 2021" below.

-On November 21, 2018, CRC entered into the PharmHouse Loan Agreement with PharmHouse.
-Pursuant to the PharmHouse Loan Agreement, CRC has provided \$40,000,000 of secured debt financing to PharmHouse with a three-year term and an annual interest rate of 12%.
+On November 21, 2018, RCC entered into the PharmHouse Loan Agreement with PharmHouse.
+Pursuant to the PharmHouse Loan Agreement, RCC provided \$40,000,000 of secured debt financing to PharmHouse with a three-year term and an annual interest rate of 12%.
+During the year ended March 31, 2021, PharmHouse entered into creditor protection proceedings under the CCAA as described under "General Development of the Business - History - Fiscal Year 2021" below.
+The Company does not currently ascribe any value to this investment and upon the termination of the CCAA Proceedings, the Company is entitled to any remaining cash held by PharmHouse as described below.

-On December 6, 2018, CRC completed a subscription for additional Canapar Shares for aggregate consideration of approximately \$8,000,000.
-This follow-on investment was part of a broader private placement completed by Canapar and represented the first of two tranches of investment by CRC.
+On December 6, 2018, RCC completed a subscription for additional Canapar Shares for aggregate consideration of approximately \$8,000,000.
+This follow-on investment was part of a broader private placement completed by Canapar and represented the first of two tranches of investment by RCC.
+The Canapar Shares were subsequently sold as described under "General Development of the Business - History - Fiscal Year 2021" below.

-On December 21, 2018, CRC completed a subscription for Headset Shares for aggregate consideration of US\$3,000,000.
+On December 21, 2018, RCC completed a subscription for Headset Shares for aggregate consideration of US\$3,000,000.

 On January 7, 2019, PharmHouse entered into the PharmHouse Credit Agreement to provide PharmHouse with up to \$80,000,000 of secured debt financing for a three-year term.
-The obligations of PharmHouse under the PharmHouse Credit Facility are secured by guarantees of the Company and CRC and a pledge by CRC of all of the shares of PharmHouse held by it.
-The PharmHouse Credit Agreement contains certain representations and warranties and affirmative covenants applicable to the Company.
-The PharmHouse Credit Agreement was subsequently amended, as described under "General Development of the Business - History - Fiscal Year 2021" below.
+The obligations of PharmHouse under the PharmHouse Credit Facility were secured by guarantees of the Company and RCC and a pledge by RCC of all of the shares of PharmHouse held by it.
+The PharmHouse Credit Agreement contained certain representations and warranties and affirmative covenants applicable to the Company.
+The PharmHouse Credit Agreement was subsequently amended as described under "General Development of the Business - History - Fiscal Year 2021" below.
+In addition, PharmHouse entered into creditor protection proceedings under the CCAA as described under "General Development of the Business - History - Fiscal Year 2021" below.
+The Company does not currently ascribe any value to this investment and upon the termination of the CCAA Proceedings, the Company is entitled to any remaining cash held by PharmHouse as described below.